gatsbyjs/gatsby/docs/docs/environment-variables.md

 For Project Enviroment Variables that you want to access in client-side browser JavaScript, you can define an environment config file, `.env.development` and/or `.env.production`, in your root folder.
-Depending on your active environment, the correct one will be found and its values embedded as EnvVars in the browser JavaScript.
+Depending on your active environment, the correct one will be found and its values embedded as environment variables in the browser JavaScript.

 In addition to these Project Environment Variables defined in `.env.*` files, you could also define